Noklak district: Administration

 The district covers five taluks (administrative circles), which are Noklak, Thonoknyu, Nokhu, Panso and Chingmei.
 While a subdivision of Tuensang, an Additional Deputy Commissioner (ADC) office was located in Noklak circle, a Sub-Divisional Officer (SDO) was located in Thonoknyu circle, and Extra Assistant Commissioner EAC headquarters were located in Nokhu, Panso and Chingmei circles.

 There are also police stations in Noklak and Panso Headquarters and a police outpost at Thonoknyu.

-Noklak district contains two rural development blocks (RD blocks), which are Noklak, covering Noklak, Nokhu, Panso and Chingmei taluks, and Thonoknyu RDB covering just Thonoknyu taluk.
+Noklak district contains three rural development blocks (RD blocks), which are Noklak, covering Noklak, Nokhu, and Chingmei taluks, Panso RDB covering Panso taluk and Thonoknyu RDB covering Thonoknyu taluk.

 The district has two seats in the state legislature.

-Pritpal Kaur assumed charge as the first Superintendent of Police of Noklak District which is Nagaland's youngest district and the last district that borders Myanmar.
+Dr. Pritpal Kaur, IPS assumed charge as the first Superintendent of Police of Noklak District which is Nagaland's youngest district and the last district that borders Myanmar.

 Demographics

 According to the 2011 census of India, the present population of Noklak district is 59,300.
 Nokhu, Noklak, Panso, Chingmei and Thonoknyu subdivisions are parts of the present Noklak district.
 Noklak district has a sex ratio of 922 females per 1000 males.
 Scheduled Tribes make up 57,868 (97.59%) of the population.

 Christianity is the religion of 99.07% of the inhabitants.
 Other religions followed are Hinduism by 0.4% of the population, Islam by 0.3%, Buddhism by 0.2%, and a few Sikhs.

-At the time of the 2011 census, 90.59% of the population spoke Khiemnungan, 6.18% Chang and 1.69% Tikhir as their first language.
+At the time of the 2011 census, 90.59% of the population spoke Khiamniungan, 6.18% Chang and 1.69% Tikhir as their first language.